-You can get a dedicated IP for life, nothing more to pay, from $350 (Chicago) to $396 (Philadelphia) in the US and $215 (Germany) to $346 (UK) in Europe.
+You can get a dedicated IP for life, nothing more to pay, from $210 (Philadelphia) to $390 (Chicago) in the US and $144 (Switzerland) to $346 (UK) in Europe.
 Lifetime plans may look appealing, but you have to trust that you'll want to use them for a long, long time.
-A New York dedicated IP costs $69.90 for a single year, and $356 on the lifetime plan, so you'd have to use it for more than five years before you'd get close to seeing any benefit.
+A New York dedicated IP costs $52.90 for a single year, and $356 on the lifetime plan, so you'd have to use it for approaching 7 years before you'd get close to seeing any benefit.

-Payment options look great, at least initially, with support for card, PayPal, Bitcoin and other cryptocurrencies, Perfect Money, Web Money and more.
+Payment options look great, too, with support for card, PayPal, Bitcoin and other cryptocurrencies, Perfect Money, Web Money and more.

-There's another disappointment in the '30-day money-back guarantee', which looks generous, but doesn't apply if you've transferred more than 400MB data.
+There's one remaining gotcha in the '30-day money-back guarantee', though, which looks generous, but doesn't apply if you've transferred more than 400MB data.
 That'll protect you if you find you can't connect at all, but the tiny data allowance isn't enough to properly check all locations or assess speeds.

 RapidVPN's explanation of its logging policy is basic and short on detail.
 This is as much as we could find: 'We do not keep any logs of your activity.
 RapidVPN don't collect or share your personal information or track your online activities.'

 That's no more than a statement of what you would expect from any VPN: 'we don't save your internet history.'
 It says nothing about any possible session logging, including recording connection times, your incoming IP address, and the IP you're allocated (perhaps enough of an audit trail to link an internet action back to your account.)